Call of the Wild

 The Mara Triangle is also home to more than 470 bird species, including almost 60 raptors such as vultures and martial eagles.
 Surely the loveliest of them all has to be the graceful crowned crane, always found in pairs, together with secretary birds, lilac-breasted rollers, long-crested eagles, superb starlings, pygmy falcons and endangered ground hornbills to name just a few.

-It could be in the last week of July – perhaps sooner or later depending on rainfall patterns – but eventually over half a million of these wildebeest and zebra cross the invisible border that demarcates Kenya from Tanzania, and the Mara from the Serengeti.
+It could be in the last week of July – perhaps sooner or later depending on rainfall patterns – but eventually over half a million of these wildebeest and zebra cross the invisible border that demarcates Kenya from Tanzania, and the Maasai Mara from the Serengeti.
 Like any invasion, there are always frontrunners.
 Bands of bewildered-looking wildebeest canter in loose columns, wide-eyed and alert to the dangers of awaiting predators.
 Beyond them, the rising clouds of dust betray the vast herds.

-Migratory wildebeest may enter through the eastern Mara but the herds that marched north through the Serengeti’s Western Corridor are programmed to overcome one last hurdle: to reach the pastures that will sustain them through the dry season, they must cross the Mara River.
+Migratory wildebeest may enter through the eastern Maasai Mara but the herds that marched north through the Serengeti’s Western Corridor are programmed to overcome one last hurdle: to reach the pastures that will sustain them through the dry season, they must cross the Mara River.

-No matter how high the river is, or how rapidly it is flowing, the wildebeest are not deterred.
+No matter how high the river is, or how rapidly it is flowing, the wildebeest and zebra are not deterred.
 To cross, they must withstand the crash-landing of leaping off the embankment, avoid the jaws of crocodiles and lions that wait in ambush, paddle and thrash their way across the river, and finally they must hope that they do not get simply crushed in the commotion.
-A good many have their journey tragically ended at the crossing points, and in some years, piles of bloated carcasses accumulate to provide an ongoing banquet for crocodiles and vultures.
+A good many have their journey tragically ended at the crossing points, and in some years, piles of carcasses accumulate to provide an ongoing banquet for crocodiles and vultures.

 The Great Migration is a clockwise, round-trip journey of around 600km during which an estimated 250,000 wildebeest perish each year.
 Exhaustion, hunger, injury and predation are the main factors, with newborns within their first year and those older than fifteen being the most vulnerable.